The Primate Specialist Group is a network of scientists and conservationists working to save humanity’s closest kin.

 Beyond these core functions, the PSG provides a unique forum for scientific publications through the newsletters and journals it sponsors, which are widely read by primatologists and often contain the only information available on rare and poorly-studied species.
 The PSG produces a journal or newsletter for each of the four global primate regions — Africa, Asia, Madagascar and the Neotropics — as well as an overarching journal, Primate Conservation, which publishes research on threatened primates from around the world.

 The PSG is just one of over one hundred and twenty Specialist Groups organized within the framework of the IUCN Species Survival Commission, an international alliance of conservationists that produces the IUCN Red List and is involved in a range of other conservation initiatives.
 The PSG’s current incarnation was organized in 1977 by Dr. Russell Mittermeier, a primatologist, herpetologist, prominent conservationist and Executive Vice Chair of Conservation International, USA, who has now led the PSG as Chairman for more than 30 years.
 His Deputy Chair is Dr. Anthony Rylands, also at Conservation International.
-The PSG includes a group which specifically deals with conservation issues for the great apes, coordinated by Liz Williamson of Stirling University, UK and a number of world-renowned experts who act as regional coordinators for the major regions where primates occur (see the current team) besides a further 450 or so members organized by interests and geography.
+The PSG includes a number of world-renowned experts who act as regional coordinators for the major regions where primates occur (see the current team) besides a further 450 or so members organized by interests and geography.

 Last, but by no means least, the PSG has for many years relied on the expert abilities of Stephen D. Nash, Scientific Illustrator for Conservation International.
 His artwork has become an international standard for the illustration of the world's primate taxa, and we are glad to be able to include some of it on our website, including the logo above.